Queensland Impose Further Mask Regulations Amid Triple-Figure Surge

 State records 369 new cases

-As the world prepares for the rise in COVID case numbers over the holiday period, Queensland has reintroduced mask wearing for several hotspots.
+As the world grapples with the rise in COVID case numbers over the holiday period, Queensland has reintroduced mask wearing for several hotspots.

 The state government has been prompted to impose further restrictions ahead of interstate arrivals for Christmas, as mask-wearing becomes reinstated in certain settings.